Scoring Version Roulette: Winners and Losers When Numerai Changes the Rules

 For each model, we compute the standard deviation of their percentile rank across all available MMC versions within the same round.
 Low standard deviation means a model performs similarly regardless of which formula applies.

-This is why historical comparisons of "MMC over time" require specifying which version you mean -- visible in the trends dashboard and explored in the submission score journey.
+This is why historical comparisons of "MMC over time" require version awareness -- visible in the trends dashboard and explored in the submission score journey.

 Takeaways

-Robustness is a signal.
-Models that score consistently across versions are likely capturing real market structure.
-Version-dependent models may be overfitting to the idiosyncrasies of a specific correlation computation -- a risk worth monitoring alongside the diversification dynamics of your portfolio.
+Robustness is useful but rare.
+Models that score consistently across versions are less likely to be benefiting from one formula's quirks.
+Version-dependent models may still be valuable, but they carry a scoring-rule risk worth monitoring alongside the diversification dynamics of your portfolio.